Breakthrough Artist Award

 • are not eligible to nominate or receive Toronto Arts Foundation awards while serving as an executive board member or staff of Toronto Arts Foundation or Toronto Arts Council

-No person may be selected for more than one Toronto Arts Foundation award within any given year.
-No person may receive the same Toronto Arts Foundation award twice.
+With the exception of the Newcomer Artist Award, no person may be selected for more than one Toronto Arts Foundation award within any given year and no person may receive the same Toronto Arts Foundation award twice.
 This does not preclude a recipient from being considered for a different Toronto Arts Foundation award in the future.

 How to Apply: To nominate an individual for the Breakthough Artist Award you must,